raesene/container-security-site/attackers/external_attacker_checklist.md

 etcdctl --insecure-skip-tls-verify --insecure-transport=false --endpoints=https://[IP]:2379 get / --prefix --keys-only
 ```

+with a list of keys to hand the next step is generally to find useful information, for further attacks.

 ---

 ## 5000/TCP - Docker Registry

 Generally the goal of attacking a Docker registry is not to compromise the service itself, but to gain access to either read sensitive information stored in container images and/or modify stored container images.

+### Enumerating repositories/images

+Whilst you can do this with just curl, it's probably more efficient to use some of the [registry interaction tools](tools_list.md#container-registry-tooling).
+For example  `go-pillage-reg` will dump a list of the repositories in a a registry as well as the details of all the manifests of those images.

 ---